Memrise Review: Honest Take on the Flashcard Language App

 The whole loop runs on points, leaderboards, and review streaks.
 It feels less like school, more like a casual mobile game.

 The hook is the mems system.
 A mem is a tiny visual or wordplay mnemonic attached to a vocabulary card, like turning the Spanish word “biblioteca” into a picture of a library lit by a Bible-shaped lamp.
-In our testing, mems noticeably improved retention on tricky words compared with the same words drilled in plain Anki decks over the same two-week window.
+This kind of mnemonic tends to improve retention on tricky words compared with plain text-only flashcards like a default Anki deck.

 According to Memrise’s official pricing page, the platform now ships two tiers: a free Memrise app focused on vocabulary, and a separate Pro tier that adds offline mode, statistics, and difficult-word practice.
 The split matters because older reviews lump them together and confuse new readers.